microsoft/Olive/docs/source/features/huggingface_model_optimization.md

 ### Model config loading
 Olive can automatically retrieve model configurations from Huggingface hub:

-- Olive retrieves model [configuration](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoConfig) from transfromers for future usage.
+- Olive retrieves model [configuration](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoConfig) from transformers for future usage.

 - Olive simplifies the process by automatically fetching configurations such as IO config and dummy input required for the `OnnxConversion` pass from [OnnxConfig](https://huggingface.co/docs/transformers/main_classes/onnx#onnx-configurations).
 This means there's no need for you to manually specify the IO config and dummy input when using the `OnnxConversion` pass.